The Ultimate GTM Checklist: B2B SaaS Edition

 Social Media Marketing

-Social media marketing is creating content on social media platforms such as Instagram, TikTok, and Facebook.
+Social media marketing creates content on social media platforms such as Instagram, TikTok, and Facebook.
 The main aim of social media marketing is to create a personal relationship with customers.
 Additionally, social media is a great place to promote your products or services.

 Email Marketing

-Email marketing refers to sending out promotional messages to a targeted group of people through email.
+Email marketing refers to sending promotional messages to a targeted group through email.

-It is an effective form of direct marketing, given that you forego using intermediary channels when reaching your customers.
+It is an effective form of direct marketing because you forego using intermediary channels when reaching your customers.

-If done correctly (in a way that engages customers), email marketing can help with strengthening customer relationships, and conversions, and ensuring a great customer experience
+If done correctly (in a way that engages customers), email marketing can help strengthen customer relationships and conversions and ensure a great customer experience.

 Conversion Rate Optimization

 Conversion rate optimization focuses on increasing the percentage of conversions on your website or mobile app.
-It involves making tweaks to elements (e.g., content, call-to-actions, images) to drive conversions.
-To test whether these changes lead to increased conversion rates, you can put in place practices such as multivariate testing and A/B testing.
+It involves tweaking elements (e.g., content, call-to-actions, images) to drive conversions.
+To test whether these changes lead to increased conversion rates, you can implement practices such as multivariate testing and A/B testing.

 Optimizing your conversion rate will greatly benefit your business.
-Increasing your conversions can decrease your customer acquisition costs given that you obtain more value from current visitors.
+Increasing your conversions can decrease your customer acquisition costs, as you obtain more value from current visitors.
 As such, conversion rate optimization should be a standard part of your go-to-market strategy.

 product launch checklist go to market